openhab/org.openhab.binding.zwave/doc/benext/tagreader_0_0.md

 ### Group 1: Association group 1

 Link devices to the tag reader
-This class can be used to link other devices to the tag reader.
-These devices also get the burglar frame send to them.
+<p&gtThis class can be used to link other devices to the tag reader.
+These devices also get the burglar frame send to them.</p&gt

 Association group 1 supports 5 nodes.